Office hours

 Research supervision:

 I am happy to supervise students working on democracy, democratization, authoritarianism, political parties, and party system institutionalization as well as international aid and development relating to SDG16.
-The cases studied do not necessarily have to be Middle Eastern or Muslim World centred – as an associate of the Exeter Centre for Ethno-Political Studies (EXCEPS) and the Centre for Latin American Studies (CLAS), I also welcome students working on Latin American and African politics.
+The cases studied do not necessarily have to be located in the Global South, although that is my main expertise.

 I expect my students to reside in the UK and/or to travel to Exeter on a regular basis (at least once every two months).